JovingeLabSoftware/JovingeLabSoftware.github.io/_posts/2016-10-05-what-s-up-dock.md

 writeDMS(surf, d + root + ".dms")
 ```

 The next step is to generate the spheres from the surface to identify docking location.
 The `sphgen` application (part of DOCK) requires [a config file](http://dock.compbio.ucsf.edu/DOCK_6/tutorials/sphere_generation/generating_spheres.htm), INSPH, to run in non-interactive mode (this file must be called INSPH, and must be in your current working directory.
 There is not option to use a different filename at this time).
+The name of the `dms` file (`out/mol.dms`) will need to be adjusted to match the file output by `dockprep.py` above.

 **`INSPH`**
 ```